SillyTavern/SillyTavern-Docs/Usage/Core Concepts/characterdesign.md

 ### Why did my character's token counter turn red?

-When we see your character has over 1000 tokens in its definitions, we highlight it for you because this can lower the AI's capabilities to provide an enjoyable conversation.
+When we see your character has over half of the model-defined context length of tokens in its definitions, we highlight it for you because this can lower the AI's capabilities to provide an enjoyable conversation.

 ### What happens if my Character has too many tokens?